A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Diddly Squat Farm say?

-An independent, two-minute terrain read of Jeremy Clarkson's farm — from 2 m LiDAR, satellite imagery, and a decade of climate data.
-Here's what the land itself says.
+An independent, two-minute terrain read of Jeremy Clarkson's farm: from a 2 m national elevation model, satellite imagery, and a decade of climate data.
+This is what it says.

-2 m LiDAR · Read in 2 minutes · Independent analysis
+2 m elevation data · Read in 2 minutes · Independent analysis

 Verdict · scored across five dimensions

-Build-anywhere flat land · water-rich · cool climate
+Build-anywhere gentle ground · pond-rich · cool climate

 Terrain & Building